 On your second day, cross the Bosphorus Strait to the Asian side of Istanbul.
 Here, you’ll find a completely different atmosphere than in the European part of the city.

-If you are wondering what should I not miss in Istanbul?
+What should I not miss in Istanbul?

 Be sure to visit the Dolmabahce Palace and take a boat ride down the Bosphorus.
 In the evening, check out one of the many nightclubs in Istanbul for a night of dancing and fun.